 Model description

-We focused our attention on food webs with two trophic levels, one of consumers and another of prey.
-The consumers predate on the prey, and the prey populations are subject to implicit competition.
+We focused our attention on food webs with two trophic levels, competing prey and predators.
+The predators (consumers) have a differentiated preference of different prey species.

-The dynamics were modelled using the Rosenzweig-MacArthur predator-prey model (Rosenzweig and MacArthur 1963), generalized to a higher number of species (see Nes and Scheffer (2004)).
+The dynamics were modelled using the Rosenzweig-MacArthur predator-prey model (Rosenzweig and MacArthur 1963), generalized to a higher number of species (Van Nes and Scheffer (2004)).
 Our model contains nP prey species and nC predator species.
-The prey’s populations are under the influence of both intra and interspecific competition, whose intensities are coded in the competition matrix A. The relative preference that predators show to each prey is coded in the predation matrix S. In the absence of prey, the predators’ populations just decay exponentially.
-Prey immigration from neighboring areas has been added to the classical model in order to avoid unrealistic dynamics, such as heteroclinic orbits giving rise to long-stretched cycles with near extinctions (Nes and Scheffer 2004).
+The prey’s populations are under the influence of both intra and interspecific competition, whose intensities are defined by the competition matrix A. The relative preference that predators have for each prey is defined by the predation matrix S. Prey immigration from neighboring areas has been added to the classical model in order to avoid unrealistic dynamics, such as heteroclinic orbits giving rise to long-stretched cycles with near extinctions (Van Nes and Scheffer 2004).
 In mathematical notation, the system reads: